 However, as a human-centered software designer, I think now is the time to discuss how the always-on Metaverse can impact our mental health.

 Learning from social media and its impact on our mental health

 We have already experienced the negative impact social media plays on our mental health.
 Like the color of text messages, something seemly minor can have depressing effects.
 With that said, let’s learn from our experiences with social media and do better with the Metaverse.

 Now, I am not a clinical psychologist in any manner.
 However, I do design software in a human-centered way.
 With that said, let’s discuss the implications of the Metaverse from a theoretical user’s perspective.

 User experiences that may impact mental health

 “As a child, how do I distinguish between reality and simulation while connected to the Metaverse?”

 Imagine you are a parent and taking your child on a shopping trip in this scenario.
 You’re both logged into the Metaverse via high-tech glasses that snuggly hug your face; you forget they are even there.
 As you enter the store, you are walking towards the coffee shop.
 Your child sees a family of Lord of the Rings-appearing trolls in line talking about what they would like to order.

 As a parent, it is clear to you that the troll-like appearance of the family is a simulation.
-However, it may be difficult for the child to understand what is a game and what is not in this scenario.
+However, it may be difficult for the child to understand what is a game and what is not.